scottypepot/IT342-G3-CapstoneConnect/README.md

 COURSE & YEAR: BSIT-3

 A 20 year old BSIT student in CIT-University.
 Currently living in Tisa, Cebu City.
-Whenever I'm not coding, I usually spend my day watching k-drama, playing computer games with friends, and go to the gym.
+I usually spend my day watching k-drama, playing computer games with friends when I'm not coding, and go to the gym.
 I also like to play basketball whenever my friends invite me to play with them.
 Matcha all day!